Walt Disney World Is Finally Getting Its Own Version Of Club 33 – Locations Open In All Four Parks

 — Karen (@Khallion) April 2, 2017

-As of now, Disney has not actually released any sort of public or official word on Club 33 arriving in Orlando, but there is still proof to be found.
-Guests interested in joining can email WDWClub33@disneyworld.com to get details and information.
-You won’t receive a lot of information at this time, but you will get confirmation.
+As of now, Disney has not actually released any sort of public or official word on a Club 33 arriving in Orlando, but there is still proof to be found.
+Guests interested in joining can email WDWClub33@disneyworld.com to get details and information and you won’t receive a lot at this time, but you will get confirmation.

-Anyone emailing that address looking for info will receive this in response.
+Anyone emailing that address looking for info will receive this in response:

 “Thank you for your interest in Club 33 coming soon to the Walt Disney World® Resort.
 We’re busy finalizing plans on this exciting new opportunity, and look forward to sharing more information later this year.”

 The report states that Walt Disney’s World’s four major theme parks will each have a Club 33 location.
-Guests with membership will be allowed entry and enjoyment of the luxurious guest service at the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
+Guests with membership will be allowed entry and enjoyment of the luxurious guest service at Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.

 Membership to Club 33 in Walt Disney World will be exclusive to that location, though, and it will not allow access to others around the world.
-If you end up as a member in Orlando, you won’t be able to use that membership to enter in California or Tokyo or Shanghai.
+So, if you end up as a member in Orlando, you won’t be able to use that membership to enter in California or Tokyo or Shanghai.

 What’s the password? #Disneyland #Club33 pic.twitter.com/jRkTa6WjoM